 Indeed, Ewing's and Bartholomew's book shows how far the urbanist discourse has come in respecting transit and the diversity of its riders.
 They speak mostly of "transit," avoiding rail vs. bus arguments, and their photos show buses as accepted parts of the urban landscape deserving of attention.
 This is real progress, still controversial in some quarters.
 It was partly in the context of this larger sensitivity that the passages quoted above were so shocking.

-In the long run, urbanist thinkers who discuss transit must learn to respect transit planning and policy as a genuine experise -- something that's worth learning about before you comment on it.
+In the long run, urbanist thinkers who discuss transit must learn to respect transit network design and policy as a genuine expertise -- something that's worth learning about before you comment on it.
 Again, my own experience suggests that the practice is ahead of the literature in this regard.
 This book -- very useful on all subjects except transit policy -- shows how far urbanists' respect for transit agencies has come since the early days of the New Urbanism, and how much -- or perhaps how little -- remains to be done.